Bermuda: Currency

-In 1970, the country switched its currency from the Bermudian pound to the Bermudian dollar, which is pegged at par with the US dollar.
+In 1970, the colony switched its currency from the Bermudian pound to the Bermudian dollar, which is pegged at par with the US dollar.
 US notes and coins are used interchangeably with Bermudian notes and coins within the islands for most practical purposes; however, banks levy an exchange rate fee for the purchase of US dollars with Bermudian dollars for those going out of the islands for external purposes.
 The Bermuda Monetary Authority is the issuing authority for all banknotes and coins and regulates financial institutions.

 Finance

 Bermuda is an offshore financial centre, which results from its minimal standards of business regulation/laws and direct taxation on personal or corporate income.
-It has one of the highest consumption taxes in the world and taxes all imports in lieu of an income tax system.
-Bermuda's consumption tax is equivalent to local income tax to local residents and funds government and infrastructure expenditures.
-The local tax system depends upon import duties, payroll taxes and consumption taxes.
-Foreign private individuals cannot easily open bank accounts or subscribe to mobile phone or internet services.
+There is no personal income tax or consumption tax.
+A corporate income tax was only introduced in 2025 and applies to multinational enterprises with annual revenues of €750 million or more.
+Additionally, the local tax system depends upon import duties, payroll taxes and land taxes.

-Having no corporate income tax, Bermuda is a popular tax avoidance location.
+Having had no corporate income tax prior to 2025, Bermuda is a popular tax avoidance location.
 Google, for example, is known to have shifted over $10 billion in revenue to its Bermuda subsidiary using the Double Irish and Dutch Sandwich tax avoidance strategies, reducing its 2011 tax liability by $2 billion.
 The Bermuda Black Hole is another tax avoidance method in which untaxed profits end up in Bermuda.

 Large numbers of leading international insurance companies operate in Bermuda.
 Those internationally owned and operated businesses that are physically based in Bermuda (around four hundred) are represented by the Association of Bermuda International Companies (ABIC).
 In total, over 15,000 exempted or international companies are currently registered with the Registrar of Companies in Bermuda, most of which hold no office space or employees.

 The Bermuda Stock Exchange (BSX) specialises in listing and trading of capital market instruments such as equities, debt issues, funds (including hedge fund structures) and depository receipt programmes.
 The BSX is a full member of the World Federation of Exchanges and is located in an OECD member nation.
 It also has Approved Stock Exchange status under Australia's Foreign Investment Fund (FIF) taxation rules and Designated Investment Exchange status by the UK's Financial Services Authority.

 Four banks operate in Bermuda, having consolidated total assets of $24.3 billion (March 2014).